 1-Wire is a master-slave multi-drop bus.
-Devices are addressed by their unique 64-bit ID numbers called ROMs; ROMs are found by the bus master with the cooperation from slaves using a ROM Search protocol.
-If only one device is connected, a wildcard command can be used to skip addressing.
+Devices are addressed by their unique 64-bit ID numbers (called ROMs); those IDs are found by the bus master with the cooperation from slaves using a ROM search protocol.
+If only one device is connected, a special command set can be used to skip addressing.